firestark/drive/app/features/Feature list.md

 ## What about a game studio portal

-Glenn and i want to start working on creating a game (studio).
+Glenn and I want to start working on creating a game (studio).
 A game studio has some particular tasks that need to be looked after.
-A portal to group all these tasks and resources would be helpfull.
+A portal to group all these tasks and resources would be helpful.

 ## Brainstorm